A classic Christmastime treat, Marshmallow Church Window Slices were a childhood favourite. Only four ingredients bring this sweet treat to life!

 - 1 cup shredded coconut

-- In a medium-sized, heavy bottomed sauce pan, over a double boiler, melt the butter and the chocolate chips together.
+Using the double boiler method (or a microwave), melt the butter and the chocolate chips together.
 Stir constantly!
 This process will take just a few minutes and is needed to fully incorporate the butter into the chocolate.

-- Freeze for a minimum of 1 hour before attempting to slice.
+Freeze for a minimum of 1 hour before slice.